Adapted from Momofuku by David Chang and Peter Meehan

 Slice pork width-wise into ¼” thick slices about 2-3” long.
 Arrange in two Suvie pans and broil for 8 minutes or until browned on both sides, flipping halfway through the broil.

-Meanwhile, remove the buns from Suvie.
 Coat the inside of each bun with hoisin sauce, then sprinkle with scallions.

 After the broil, remove the pork belly from Suvie.
 Divide pork and cucumbers between the buns.
 Top with sriracha to taste.